vladimirfomene/loans-api/README.md

 ## Run Project

-To run the project, run the following commands:
+To run the project, run the following commands in the project's root directory:

 ```sh
 # make the script executable